DanielRSnell/mcp-example/modules/sequential-thinking/context.md

 ## Persistence and Continuity

-Your thoughts and execution plans are stored in a database with session IDs (up to 100 characters), allowing you to:
+Your thoughts and execution plans are stored in a database with chat IDs (up to 100 characters), allowing you to:

 - Resume thinking where you left off
 - Reference and revise previous thoughts